DallanQ/lotr_journeys_in_middle_earth/QA.md

 > If the app instructs you to place an enemy figure during the Shadow phase and it’s in a space where someone has Child of Lhun prepared, can the damage be applied to the enemy as if they “moved” into the space?

-I would say that placing the enemy figure during Shadow Face is not a „move”.
+I would say that placing the enemy figure during Shadow Face is not a "move".
 Enemies are moving only when the app specifically uses the word "move” during the enemy’s activation.

 [changing-characters](https://boardgamegeek.com/thread/3268871/changing-characters)